FabricMC/fabric-docs/develop/items/first-item.md

 If you want to add a crafting recipe for your item, you will need to place a recipe JSON file in the `data/<mod id here>/recipe` folder.

-For more information on the recipe format, checkout these resources:
+For more information on the recipe format, check out these resources:

 - [Recipe JSON Generator](https://crafting.thedestruc7i0n.ca/)
 - [Minecraft Wiki - Recipe JSON](https://minecraft.wiki/w/Recipe#JSON_Format)